Cupping: What It Is, What To Expect, Benefits, Risks & More

 More research in this specific area of musculoskeletal pain will be valuable.

-A 2016 systematic review of wet cupping indicates that the ancient therapy in modern use has efficacy (as demonstrated by RCTs) for neck pain, low back pain, and even carpal tunnel syndrome.
+A 2016 systematic review1 of wet cupping indicates that the ancient therapy in modern use has efficacy (as demonstrated by RCTs) for neck pain, low back pain, and even carpal tunnel syndrome.

 Perhaps made most famous by Michael Phelps in the 2016 Summer Olympics, athletes are a specific group reported to utilize cupping therapy.

-While a 2018 research review of clinical trials in amateur and professional athletes indicates possible benefits from pain and range of motion, many of the studies were of low quality.
+While a 2018 research review of clinical trials in amateur and professional athletes indicates6 possible benefits from pain and range of motion, many of the studies were of low quality.

 The exact physiological mechanisms underlying the pain-reducing and other benefits tied to cupping therapy are not fully known.